branBeckett/data-science-projects/README.md

 ---

-## Thank you for checking out my work!
-Feel free to reach out to me by email or through Twitter anytime.
+#### Thank you for checking out my work!
+Want to collaborate on a project?
+Need advice?
+In Berlin and want to grab some :coffee:?
+Feel free to reach out to me anytime.